Rent an apartment in Paris with a French guarantor: How to write a French guarantor letter?

 In Paris, the requirements for a rental guarantor may vary depending on the landlord or rental agency.
 However, in general, a guarantor should be someone who resides in France and has a steady income in France (earning at least three times the amount of rent as a monthly salary) that is sufficient to cover the rent and associated leasehold expenses (or recoverable rental charges).

-Does the guarantor have to be someone on a CDI work contract?
+Does a rental guarantor have to be on a permanent contract (CDI)?

 No specific rule in France that requires the guarantor to be on a CDI work contract (permanent employment contract).
 However, the owners may prefer tenants with guarantors with a stable CDI job, assuring them that the guarantor will have a regular income to cover the payments.